openstack/openstack-manuals/doc/user-guide/source/set_up_replication.rst

 #. **Create the replica**

    Create a new instance that will be a replica of the original instance.
-You do this by passing in the :option:`--replica_of` option with the :command:`trove create` command.
+You do this by passing in the `--replica_of` option with the :command:`trove create` command.
 This example creates a replica called ``replica_1``. ``replica_1`` is a replica of the original instance, ``base_1``: